asararatnakar/fabric_v1_nodesample_nontls/README.md

 # Fabric V1 alpha based NodeSDK sample with TLS disabled

-## THIS IS NOT WORKING CODE , INSTANTIATION IS FAILING DONOT USE THIS CODE

-The code is from [fabric-sdk-node](https://github.com/hyperledger/fabric-sdk-node.git) repository from e2e integration test code, with TLS disabled

 ### Steps to run the sample

 #### STEP1: Clone the repo